echo1826/echo1826/README.md

 - 🌱 Web Developer

-- I'm working as a Teaching Assistant and Tutor for a Coding Boot Camp
+- I'm working as a Teaching Assistant and Tutor for the Coding Boot Camps for 2U/edx

 - 🔭 I'm learning Python and TypeScript